What is metabolic health? Understanding glucose, lipids, and circulation

 What metabolic health really means

 Metabolic health is often defined by glucose or cholesterol levels.
+These markers reflect a broader system.

 Circulation connects how nutrients are delivered and used.
+Imbalance develops across systems, not in isolation.

 Understanding this framework helps interpret metabolic risk more accurately.